 Today’s recipe came from Cathy, who knew I was dealing with an overabundance of zucchini this week.
-The original version is from Sunset Magazine, but I made a few minor changes including 1) cutting the recipe in half 2) using white whole wheat flour 3) changing raisins to cranberries and chocolate chips to white chips and 4) swapping out some of the baking powder for baking soda.
+The original version is from Sunset Magazine, but I made a few minor changes to the zucchini cookies including 1) cutting the recipe in half 2) using white whole wheat flour 3) changing raisins to cranberries and chocolate chips to white chips and 4) swapping out some of the baking powder for baking soda.
 Baking soda helps cookies brown better, so my version is little browner than the original and slightly flatter.
 If you like the idea of a fatter and paler cookie and baking powder doesn’t bother you, you might want to stick with the original recipe from Sunset.
 Otherwise, try the one below.

 I’m very happy with these, as they are delicious.
 However, if anyone is in the mood to experiment, it would be great to see a version of these made with oil instead of butter.
 I think it can be done.

-Zucchini, Cranberry, Walnut & White Chip Cookies
+Cranberry, Walnut & White Chip Zucchini Cookies

 4 oz unsalted butter, room temperature

 1 1/4 cups plus 2 tablespoons white whole wheat flour (6 1/4 oz)